Is Your Website Still WCAG 2.1 Compliant?

 Screen readers rely on alt text to describe images to blind users.

-If alt text is missing, vague, or auto-generated, assistive technologies default to file names — offering little meaningful information.
+If alt text is missing, vague, or auto-generated, assistive technologies often provide little meaningful information.

 Alt text should describe what the image communicates, not merely what it visually depicts.